some-natalie/some-natalie/_tabs/recipes.md

 | Pork ribs | 550°F<br>325°F | 20 mins<br>2 hrs | start uncovered in sheet tray<br>cover tightly in foil to finish |
 | Smashed potatoes | 450°F | 30 mins | boil first, use thin tray in oven |
 | Any crock pot "low" meal | 225°F | same as recipe | crack lid for evaporation, stir sometimes |

+🍳 To apply seasoning to cast iron:  Put a baking sheet on the lowest rack, then preheat oven to 500°F.  Apply a thin layer of vegetable oil, removing excess.
+Bake for an hour, then cool before storage.
+Repeat as often as necessary.

 ## Sous vide time chart